bridgesense/dotfiles/README.md

 ```bash
 bash install <username>
 ```
-IMPORTANT: If you have newer hardware, I would discourage the use of Trisquel.
+IMPORTANT: If you have newer hardware, I would discourage the use of Trisquel 10.
-What I've found that Trisquel runs very hot!
+What I've found that Trisquel 10 runs very hot!
 Even with TLP and several other plugins to assist with this, the problem persists.
-For newer hardware, I'd encourage you to use the Ubuntu Mate distribution.
+For newer hardware, I'd encourage you to try the [Trisquel 11 Beta](https://cdbuilds.trisquel.org/aramo/) or a newer Ubuntu Mate distribution.

-However, if you're running on older hardware using something like Libreboot, I would suggest you use Trisquel.
-The newer version of Ubuntu is not stable on this hardware.
-I'll be curious how this is handled during the development of Trisquel 11.
+However, if you're running on older hardware using something like Libreboot, I would suggest you use Trisquel 10.
+The newer version of Ubuntu is not stable on older hardware, like the x200.

 NOTE: This configuration script requires at least 32gb or more assigned to the root partition.
 The graphical installation of Trisquel only assigns 20gb